Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Mild disability with good perceived function.
+The correct answer is No productive regurgitation.

 Veterinary Surgery